-- · achieve a minimum of 80% attendance each term. - be performing satisfactorily (with sustained effort and diligence) with your studies, as described in the course outlines).
+- residing in Abbotsleigh boarding or with parents in suburban Sydney - achieve a minimum of 80% attendance each term. - be performing satisfactorily (with sustained effort and diligence) with your studies, as described in the course outlines).

 Extra tuition

 Often overseas students need some extra help in particular subjects, especially English.
 Extra tuition may be arranged through the School at an additional cost.
 These classes are usually held outside of school hours.